 Complete your composition yourself

-3) providing assistance to students in difficulty;
+3) providing assistance to students experiencing difficulties;

 Use color as the main means of expression in your work.